scidonia/jsound/json-schema-implementation-gap-analysis.md

 ## Executive Summary

-This document provides a comprehensive assessment of JSON Schema Draft 2020-12 feature implementation status in the JSSound subsumption checker.
+This document provides a comprehensive assessment of JSON Schema Draft 2020-12 feature implementation status in the jSound subsumption checker.
 Through recent development work, our implementation now covers approximately **90-92% of common JSON Schema usage**, with significant improvements in conditionals, format validation, and logical negation.

 **Current Test Results**: 99%+ success rate (125+/130+ tests passing, including new contains tests)